 In between your culinary experiences you will have the freedom of the open road to explore this beautiful country, where the lush green mountaintops end in precipitous cliffs falling into the sea, turf-roofed houses can be seen throughout the islands and there is abundant wildlife where you can hope to see puffins, guillemots, razorbills, oystercatchers and out to see watch gannets plummeting from height to catch fish.

+Today head off to explore the Northern Islands.
 The sub-sea tunnel between Eysturoy and Bordoy has been decorated with lights by famous Faroese artist Trondur Patursson, and the first stop is the town of Klaksvik which is dominated by the impressive Christianskirkjan church (if you visit be sure to go to the basement to see the art installation).
 From Klaksvik it is a short drive to the island of Kunoy with some beautiful walking trails, or to get the ferry to Kalsoy, known for its many legends.
 If you are looking for a bite to eat we can recommend the Cafe Frida in Klaksvik.
-In the evening return to Gjogv for a cultural evening in the hotel.
-Feast on a buffet of Faroese dishes whilst being entertained by local musicians and after dinner see (and maybe join in) a demonstration of the traditional Faroese chain dance.
-(B,D)
+We recommend reserving a table at Gjáargarður.
+(B)

-From Gjogv drive to Torshavn where you will stay for 4 nights.
-On the way you could visit the birdcliffs at Vestmanna.
+From Gjogv drive to Torshavn for a 4-night stay.
+On the way perhaps visit the bird cliffs at Vestmanna.
 A boat ride out of the fjord will turn to head along the foot of these spectacular cliffs, rising vertically out of the sea to a height of up to 650 metres.
 The cliffs are home to nesting puffins, guillemots and razorbills and this trip is often a highlight of any visit to the Faroe Islands.
-On arrival check-in to the Hotel Foroyar, perched above the town and enjoying commanding views out to sea.
-In the evening you will be treated to the 5-course chef's choice menu at the Barbara Fish House, tucked between the turf-roofed houses in the historical part of Torshavn.
+In the evening enjoy a 6-course chef's choice menu at the Barbara Fish House, tucked between the turf-roofed houses in the historical part of Torshavn.
 (B,D)

-Have the day free to explore Torshavn, a charming town where you can wander the narrow streets line with turf-roofed houses of the old town, where the Parliament is still based.
-In the harbour you can watch the local fishermen bringing in the day's catch and Torshavn is also home to the fascinating national museum, an intriguing art gallery and the Nordic House, a cultural centre which is often home to exhibitions and concerts.
-In the evening dine at the Michelin-starred KOKS restaurant (set menu) where the young chefs led by Poul Andrias Ziska, blend local ingredients and techniques to create breath-taking food.
+Today explore the city of Torshavn.
+Wander the narrow streets lined with turf-roofed houses, where the Parliament is still based.
+In the harbour watch the local fishermen bringing in the day's catch and Torshavn is also home to the fascinating national museum, an intriguing art gallery and the Nordic House, a cultural centre which is often home to exhibitions and concerts.
+This evening enjoy a set menu at ROKS, sister restaurant to Ræst and KOKS.
+Set in an ancient, turf-roofed building it has a rustic, laid-back ambience and lovely staff.
+The set menus reflect the bounty from the surrounding waters, dine on the freshest of langoustines and mussels.
 (B,D)

-Today is free to explore.
-You could visit nearby Kirkjubour, one of the most important cultural centres in the Faroe Islands and home to the ruined St. Magnus' Cathedral.
-The farm here has been run by the same family for 17 generations - if you are feeling energetic you could choose to walk here and then take the bus back to Torshavn.
-In fine weather there are commanding views across the islands if you were to drive up the mountain road behind the town, or perhaps take the ferry to the island of Sandoy, known as the Saga Island.
-Visit the villages of Dalur and Husavik where you will find the "Heimi a Gardi" ruin surrounded by fascinating legends.
-On returning to Torshavn there are lots of places to eat in the town centre, from casual cafes, to pub food and more formal restaurants.
+In the afternoon perhaps visit nearby Kirkjubour, one of the most important cultural centres in the Faroe Islands and home to the ruined St. Magnus' Cathedral.
+The farm here has been run by the same family for 17 generations.
+In the evening if you are still feeling hungry, there are lots of places to eat in the town centre, from casual cafes, to pub food and more formal restaurants.
 We can recommend the new tapas restaurant Katrina Christiansen but there is plenty of choice.
 (B)

 Return your car to the airport in time for your flight back to the UK.
 (B)